meyerbe/LES_analysis/README.md

 # Fluctuations and Correlations

+EddyField_output:
-EddyField_output: compute Eddy Fields (fluctuations) from LES field output and save as new NC-files
+    - compute Eddy Fields (fluctuations) from LES field output
+    - save as new NC-files

+Correlations:
-Correlations: compute Correlations from LES output fields and output as NC-files
+    - compute Correlations from Eddy Fields
+    - output as NC-files